WikiDBs/wikidbs.github.io/index.md

 WikiDBs is an open-source corpus of relational databases based on data from [Wikidata](https://www.wikidata.org/).
 Each database consists of mutliple tables that are connected by foreign keys.

+To give a first impression of WikiDBs, we offer a couple of sample databases for download here: [download Sample_WikiDBs.zip](https://github.com/WikiDBs/wikidbs.github.io/blob/main/data/Sample_WikiDBs.zip)

-The full dataset will available for download here soon.
+The full dataset will be available for download soon.

 ## License
 We release WikiDBs under the [Creative Commons Attributions 4.0 International](https://creativecommons.org/licenses/by/4.0/) license (CC BY 4.0).